-About Antique Dresser Sets
+Feminine Beauty Routines and Antique Dresser Sets

 Materials Used in Antique Brush and Mirror Sets

-Examples of Antique Vanity Sets
+Antique Vanity Sets to Collect

 Where to Find Dresser Sets

-You can search on any of the following sites:
+If your antique stores turn out to be a bust, you can search on any of the following sites:

 - Antiques Off Broadway - Since 1998, Antiques Off Broadway has been selling antique home goods, beauty tools and products, and fashion for interested buyers.
 They take credit card and PayPal, and have an interesting collection of both hand mirrors and vanity accessories to browse through.